-Semester Block, 1 Unit Academic 0172 Accelerated 0171
+Semester Block, 1 Unit Accel (0171), Acad (0172)

-The challenging course provides students the opportunity to explore our world's rich cultural heritage.
+Prerequisite: American Literature Satisfies graduation requirements in English.
+This challenging course provides students the opportunity to explore our world's rich cultural heritage.
 The students will study the great world themes through an integrated curriculum of literature, fine arts, music, history, and philosophy.
 The works of significant writers, artists, and thinkers throughout the ages will be examined from the Classical period through the Middle Ages and the Renaissance to the modern era.
 This course is a college preparatory course for motivated students.
 Students selecting this class should be prepared for a variety of challenging assignments, including a rigorous reading schedule of classical literature, listening to and examining great works of music, and examining fine art, all in a historical context.

-WRITING & RHETORIC
+WRITING & RHETORIC 0181